Pet Bereavement Counselling

 It may be that the healing you need, either with family or friends, or on your own, is to cry and cry and cry – if that is the case, don’t underestimate the importance and healing value of crying – and crying, and crying.
 However, you may feel the need to talk or just ‘be’ with someone you don’t know – either face to face, on the phone, or chatting online.
 Everyone is different, and we all need different types of support as we go through our lives.

-If you do come to see me – before or after the death of your pet, I would hope that I can offer you empathy and understanding.
+If you do arrange to have counselling with me – before or after the death of your pet, whether that be for one session or more than one, I would hope that I can offer you empathy and understanding.
 I will not try to diminish the importance of that death.
 I will not try to hurry you through your grieving.
-What I will do however, is listen to you and sit with you whilst you go through your grieving.
+What I will do however, is listen to you and be with you whilst you go through your grieving.
 It may take you a long time to feel that you are on an even keel again.